LinwoodDev/Vulpine/README.md

 ---

+**This project is still in development and not ready for production use.
+Please join the matrix or discord server for updates!**

 Vulpine helps you to visualize and interact with command line tools.
 It is a simple and user cross-platform, opensource app built with tauri and rust.

 ## Features